Pressio/pressio/docs/pages/components/utils.md

 To implement the pressio logging functionalities, we have used [spdlog](https://github.com/gabime/spdlog), rewriting a subset of it, for example to work seamlessly with MPI.

-@m_class{m-block m-warning}

-@par By default the logger is disabled, here is how to enable it.

-If you just `#include<pressio/utils.hpp>` and expect logging, you will be disappointed! <br/>
+If you just `#include<pressio/utils.hpp>` and expect logging, you will be disappointed!<br/>
-By default, all logging is disabled for performance reasons.
-To enable and use it, you need to do two things:
+@m_span{m-text m-warning}By default, for performance reasons, the logger is disabled.@m_endspan To enable and use it, you need to do two things:
-1. place a `define` statement to set the desired level: note that this define statement *must* be placed *before* including the utils header.
+1. *before* including the utils header, place a `define` statement to set the *minimum* level

-2. you need to initialize and finalize the logger singleton.
+2. you need to initialize and finalize the logger singleton

+as shown below:

 ```cpp
 // this sets the default min level